Penalties For Tax Fraud Charges

-- Not filing a tax return
+- Failing to file tax return

-- Illegal offshore accounts
+- Using illegal offshore accounts to avoid taxes

-- Failure to withhold employee taxes
+- Failing to withhold employee payroll taxes

-- Excessive or fraudulent deductions
+- Claiming excessive or fraudulent deductions

 Penalties for IRS tax fraud, or in aiding and abetting another person to commit tax fraud, may involve forfeiture of property and time behind bars.
 These penalties can be abated under certain circumstances.
 Actual prosecution is by the U.S. Department of Justice, not the IRS itself.